testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

     check_add(0, 1)
 ```

-It has no for-loops, it is simple and sweet.
+It has no for-loops; it is simple and sweet.
 Actually, if you compare the basic and more advanced versions of the
 test, one might argue that the basic version is much cleaner than the second.
 So let's take the
 simplest test above that checks only one combination and see how we can improve it with combinatorial methods.